Code-Institute-Submissions/data-centric-development-1/README.md

 ## UX

-My goal on Data Centric Development was to provide information on holidays, as well as adding (creating), editing (updating) and deleting holidays.
+My goal on Data Centric Development is to provide information on holidays, as well as adding (creating), editing (updating) and deleting holidays.

 As a user, I want to be able to create, read, update and delete holiday.